lando/lando/docs/cli/ssh.md

 # List all the files in the root directory of the appserver
 lando ssh appserver -c "ls -ls /"

-# Drop into a shell on the appserver as www-data
+# Drop into a shell on the appserver as root
-lando ssh --user=www-data
+lando ssh --user=root
 ```

 Options